NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/biolink/core-knowledge-graph-principles.md

 as such, it provides a framework for validating specific instances of knowledge representation through rules that dictate the syntax and semantics.
 KGs allow users to pose questions that can then be translated into query graphs and applied to identify subgraphs within the KG that match the general structure of the query graph, thereby producing answers to user queries and generating new knowledge.

+For a general introduction to knowledge graphs and their use in biomedical informations, please see [Callahan et al., 2021](https://www.annualreviews.org/doi/10.1146/annurev-biodatasci-010820-091627) (reference 1 below).

 ## Why does Translator use knowledge graphs?
 The Translator Consortium has adopted a federated KG-based approach for biomedical knowledge representation and discovery.
 Using KGs enables Translator to integrate a wide range of heterogeneous data sets and translate them into insights intended to augment human reasoning and accelerate translational science.

-For more about Translator and how it uses KGs, please see the [2022 Translator paper](https://ascpt.onlinelibrary.wiley.com/doi/10.1111/cts.13301), reference 1 below).
+For more about Translator and how it uses KGs, please see the [2022 Translator paper](https://ascpt.onlinelibrary.wiley.com/doi/10.1111/cts.13301) (reference 2 below).

 ## What is Biolink Model?
 [Biolink Model](https://github.com/biolink/biolink-model) is an open source data model that can be used to formalize